ashmystic/artopia/_portfolio-items/temple-2016-4-3-it-is-time.md

 topics:
   - spirituality
   - self-improvement
+  - society
 card-class: quote-uncited
 image:
-title: Self as Standard
+title: It is Time
 author:
-date: 2016-3-3
+date: 20164-3
 text:
 link:
 ---
-Set yourself as a standard for what you expect in others.
+We all saw the darkness.
+Now is time for light.